Do you know even if the stock price doesn't move, you can still profit by trading options?

-Options Scanner Settings to Find the Best Iron Condor Opportunities
+Options Scanner Settings to Find the Best Iron Condor Stocks

 Options Scanner is designed to find high probability and high return Iron Condors in seconds.
 Here are some tips to use the filtering function to find the best Iron Condor entry points.

 - We want to choose opportunities with greater than 30 DTE to get the safest theta decay and less gamma.

 - We can filter IV Perc >67% to find opportunities that have a high chance of contracting IV and vega in our favour.